 The South Central Climate Adaptation Science Center (SC CASC) recently chose eight new research projects.
 These projects will contribute to climate adaptation efforts in the south-central region of Oklahoma, Texas, New Mexico, and Louisiana.
 The initiatives will support efforts such as Tribal climate adaptation goals, addressing wetland adaptation management, controlling invasive plants, and assessing the impacts on water resources.
-More detailed information about the new projects, (sectioned into focus areas) is sectioned into focus areas and is available below:
+More detailed information about the new projects, (sectioned into focus areas) is sectioned into focus areas and is available below.

 Region-wide Initiative: Wetland Conservation in a Changing Climate